-The Board is pleased to present their annual report together with the audited consolidated financial statements of the Company and the Group for the year ended 31 December 2020.
+The Board is pleased to present their annual report together with the audited consolidated financial statements of Tao Heung Holdings Limited (the "Company") and its subsidiaries ("Tao Heung" or the "Group") for the year ended 31 December 2021.

-Principal Activities and Business Review
+Principal Activities

 The principal activity of the Company is investment holding.
-The Group is principally involved in the restaurant and bakery operations, provision of food catering services, production, sale and distribution of food products and other items related to restaurant operations and poultry farm operations.
+The Group is principally involved in the restaurant and bakery operations, provision of food catering services, production, sale and distribution of food products and other items related to restaurant operations and poultry farm operations in Hong Kong and Mainland China.
 The principal activities of the principal subsidiaries are set out in note 1 to the financial statements.